johann-solo/om-go/site/content/blog/2017-07-10-stellar-creamy-enchiladas.md

 image: null
 categories: blog
 tags: food
-excerpt: >-
-  The perfect midweek meal.
-These enchiladas are simple to prepare and easy to make ahead of time.</p>
+excerpt: The perfect midweek meal.
+These enchiladas are simple to prepare and easy to make ahead of time
 ---
 I can't even tell you how beloved these enchiladas are in my home!
 We adore them and my husband always reminds me that we don't make them enough.
 I have brought them to many potlucks and they are quick to get eaten and the recipe for them is always requested.
 <br>